defeterd/defeterd/README.md

 sdffgj- 👋 Hi, I’m @defeterd4747
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...dfg
 - 🌱 I’m currently learning ...45
 - 💞️ I’m looking to collaborate on ...45255
 - 📫 How to reach me ...456669878bv